 You would expect a college art school to have a nice website that reflected the kind of education you could expect to get from the college.
 In that regard, you would expect higher-level universities to look the best.
 This is Yale.
 Seriously.
 Yale University School of Art.

-This website is programed with Ruby on Rails and is actually a wiki that students and faculty can change to some degree.
-It actually gets updated quit often.
+This website is made using Ruby on Rails, and it is actually a wiki that students and faculty can change to some degree.
+It gets updated quit often.
 Faculty adds lecture times, maps to classes, etc., but how does it get this background?
-The ever repeating photo shouldn’t be a photo that is too obvious that it repeats.
-This one is kind of obvious a little bit.
-Also, the page could be expanded to use the rest of the screen, but instead we’re left with only having content on just under half of the screen.
+When using a repeating photo as a background, its generally a rule that it should be subtle.
+The ever-repeating shouldn’t be too obvious.
+Well, this one is a little bit obvious.
+Also, the page content could be expanded to use the rest of the screen, but instead we’re left with only having content on just under half of the screen.

 Navigation actually works as expected.
-The color-choice and the haphazard layout make it difficult to follow.
-If you like manga, then just scroll on down.
+The color-choice and the haphazard layout sometimes makes it difficult to follow, othertimes not.
+It all depends on who was the last editor.

-Clicking on Courses takes you to a screen with a weird animated background and a list of all the classes.
-Can somebody tell me what this is?
-I’m still not sure if they have classes in manga.
+Clicking on Courses takes you to a screen with a weird animated background (of course) and a list of all the classes.
 Maybe it’s all an elaborate joke?
-The list of classes is quite extensive, but there isn’t a single class on web design.
+Maybe it’s art?
+Regardless, the list of classes is quite extensive, but there isn’t a single class on web design.
 Hey, I have an idea…

 What did this site do to my eyes?
 Ouch!
 And why is that Mercedes pulsating at me?
+Is that a grown man in a kiddie ride from a convenience store?
 And the music… I couldn’t stop watching!
 And, is that a chicken?
-Scrolling on down reveals the Titanic (why would you associate your site with a sinking Titanic?), a Dalek webcam (Daleks are cool), a missile, a Kentucky Fried Panda, and wow, just wow.
-There’s even an intro film that I admit I had to click on and watch more than once.
+Depending on how recently the site has been updated (and yes, it does continue to be updated in this aesthetic), scrolling on down reveals the Titanic (why would you associate your site with a sinking Titanic?), a Dalek webcam (Daleks are cool), a missile, a Kentucky Fried Panda, and…other things.

-All of this looks innocent enough until you click to visit a page on the site, then you monitor explodes.
+All of this looks innocent enough until you click a link in the menu so you can visit a page on the site, then you monitor explodes.

 Eye’s hurting… can’t read!
 The colors are actually a clever design element based on the flavors of Penny Juice:

-Get rid of the Flash/HTML homepage selection screen.
-Give your users a single HTML homepage.
 Nobody needs to see spinning pennies on the screen.
 Old design styles and copyright dates make readers wonder if the site has been updated.
 They question the prices and the information about the product.
-Visitors shouldn’t have concerns about your product just from looking at your website’s desgin.
+Visitors shouldn’t have concerns about your product just from looking at your website’s design.
 That’s the opposite of the effect you want.